lawrennd/talks/_atomic-human/the-atomic-human-tim.md

 \subsection{Judgement Layer}

+\notes{Under our three way decomposition, storage, coupling and channel, the new wave of Generative AI is affecting coupling between digital systems and the human layer.
+That puts pressure on a different form of coupling, the interaction between the human and wider society.
+What we think of accountability.}

+\slidesincremental{* Bottleneck analysis
+* Old bottleneck: human to information
+* Generative AI is a human-digital coupling.
+* New bottleneck: human to society coupling (accountability).
+}

 \notes{This is the layer in a business where judgement is performed.
 How do we ensure that the key decisions in a business are performed within this judgment layer.}
 \slidesincremental{* What decisions are key?
 * What decisions can be handed off?